KansasCityWomeninTechnology/cocktails-worksheets/docs/html_side_quest/README.md

 You can search this resource to find out how to link to different pages in your website (relative URLs).
 Handy hint:  There's a link to this particular entry in the tutorial.

-Remember, too, that there are other resources available in the [slides](https://kansascitywomenintechnology.github.io/CodingCocktailsSlideTemplate/01-glasswork/2023-front-end-html.html#/)from the Intro to HTML session!
+Remember, too, that there are other resources available in the [slides](https://kansascitywomenintechnology.github.io/CodingCocktailsSlideTemplate/01-glasswork/2023-front-end-html.html#/) from the Intro to HTML session!

 To add a new page to your site, click on the "New File" icon and type the name of the page for the file name.
 Don't forget to add .html to the end of the file!
 For example, for an "About" page,  you'll want to name the file "about.html".